VanessaBecerra95/VanessaBecerra95/README.md

 ###

-<p align="left">I'm a programming student passionate about software development, and I am currently specializing in Java, with a focus on learning best coding practices 💯.<br><br>- 🔭 I’m working as math teacher in AIEP<br>- 📚 I am a student at San Sebastian Professional Institute, currently in my second year studying programming.
-Additionally, I am undergoing training as a Full-Stack Java developer at Praxis Institute (bootcamp).<br>- ⚡ In my free time I play videogames and make desserts. <br>- 🧙‍♂️ My experience includes front-end development with HTML, CSS, and JavaScript, relational database management using SQL, and Java programming focused on object-oriented principles.
+<p align="left">I'm a programming student passionate about software development, and I'm currently specializing in Java, with a focus on learning best coding practices 💯.<br><br>- 🔭 I work as math teacher at AIEP<br>- 📚 I am a student at San Sebastian Professional Institute, currently in my second year studying programming.
+Additionally, I'm undergoing training as a Full-Stack Java developer at Praxis Institute (bootcamp).<br>- ⚡ In my free time I play videogames and make desserts. <br>- 🧙‍♂️ My experience includes front-end development with HTML, CSS, and JavaScript, relational database management using SQL, and Java programming focused on object-oriented principles.
 I have learned to build dynamic web applications with JEE and the Spring framework <br>- 📫 You can contact me at the following email: va.becerrazamora@gmail.com  </p>

 ###